EdDataScienceEES/tutorial-sroles1/docs/index.md

 ```
 ![image](https://user-images.githubusercontent.com/91271151/144756533-49af96f8-e0f5-4635-8a9f-07d6ef38b6d8.png)

 We now have a plot which displays four catagorical variables.
 However, a complication with gg_mosaic is that it is very hard to alter axis labels.
 This is due to the fact that although we know that variables are essentially discrete, in gg_mosaic they are continuous as this is how the proportionate sizes of boxes based on the count data are generated.
 This means it is not possible to customise axis, in an intuitive way.
 This has made our axis a little complex and comprimised the clarity of out plot, as is seen on the x-axis where there are redundant labels.
+Our data would be better suited to a mosaic plot if the fourth variable had count data in each level.
+Here, in the states where trump or biden didnt win, the labels have nothing to address.
 In the next plot we will show one approach to tackling this problem.

-If we wanted we could take this plot a step further and display a fifth categorical variable- region.
+If we wanted we could take this plot a step further and display a fifth categorical variable- 'region'.
 We want to use a <a href="#mixedvar">faceted</a> approach but cannot use facet_grid() or facet_wrap() because in this case we want our x-axis to be diferent according to which states are found in a region.
 If we had equivilent data for the 2016 exit poll we could use facet_wrap() by year as the same x axis would be required.
 We will instead use a 'work-around' which creates two seperate plots based on region and combines them using grid.arrange().
 We will repeat the previous code and add in another varible (region) to display.
 You will have to remove several aspects of the graphs in order to combine them cleanly.
-We have also improved the clarity of the x-axis labels, see if you can spot the way we got around the dificulites with changing axis labels in gg_mosaic.
+We have also improved the clarity of the x-axis labels.
+See if you can spot the way we got around the dificulites with changing axis labels in gg_mosaic.

 ```
 # Repetition of the previous section but to allow for facetting
 # according to region.

+# Library
+library(gridExtra)

 # Filter data set for only wage-bracket demographics
 region_data <- exit_poll %>% filter(Demographic == "Under $25,000"  |
                                       Demographic == "$25,000 - $49,999" |
                                       Demographic == "$50,000 - $74,999" |
                                       Demographic == "$75,000 - $99,999" |
                                       Demographic == "$100,000+")

 # Filter deep south states
 deep_south <- region_data %>% filter(State == "south-carolina" |
                                        State == "mississippi" |
                                        State == "florida" |
                                        State == "texas" |
                                        State == "alabama" )

 # Filter north east states
 north_east <- region_data %>% filter(State == "connecticut" |
                                        State == "new-hampshire" |
                                        State == "new-jersey" |
                                        State == "new-york" |
                                        State == "pennsylvania")

 # Add region column